spheppner/primeGraphics/README.md

 Move the bars at the left side of the screen, by using the buttons shown above (arrow keys) and see what happens after you press the "O.K."
 Button.

+### Little Tip

+If you combine the 3rd blue bar other blue bars, there will always be a really good outcome in graphics. :)